FFMS/ffms2/doc/ffms2-api.md

    Same as in the MPEG-2 specs; see the [FFMS_ColorSpaces][ColorSpaces] enum.
  - `int ColorRange` - Identifies the luma range of the frame.
    See the [FFMS_ColorRanges][ColorRanges] enum.
+ - `int ColorPrimaries;` - Identifies the color primaries of the frame.
+Corresponds to [FFMS_ColorPrimaries][ColorPrimaries].
+ - `int TransferCharateristics;` - Identifies the transfer characteristics of the frame.
+Corresponds to [FFMS_TransferCharacteristic][TransferCharacteristic].
+ - `int ChromaLocation;` - Identifies the chroma location for the frame.
+Corresponds to [FFMS_ChromaLocations][ChromaLocations].
+ - `int HasMDMDisplayPrimaries;` - If this is non-zero, the following four properties are set.
+ - `double MDMDisplayPrimariesX[3];` - RGB chromaticy coordinates of the mastering display (x coord).
+ - `double MDMDisplayPrimariesY[3];` - RGB chromaticy coordinates of the mastering display (y coord).
+ - `double MDMWhitePointX;` - White point coordinate of the mastering display (x coord).
+ - `double MDMWhitePointY;` - White point coordinate of the mastering display (y coord).
+ - `int HasMDMMinMaxLuminance;` - If this is non-zero, the following two properties are set.
+ - `double MDMMinLuminance;` - Minimum luminance of the mastering display (cd/m^2).
+ - `double MDMMaxLuminance;` - Maximum luminance of the mastering display (cd/m^2).

 ### FFMS_TrackTimeBase